WWII veterans reunite after 75 years of not seeing each other

 The two said they felt grateful that the friendship still lives strong, just as they do.
 “I hope God will give us even more years to live this life,” said Jack.

-They also told CBS 8 that they are thankful for those who are serving and have served our country.
+They said that they are thankful for those who are serving and have served our country.

 WATCH RELATED: World War II veterans return to the beaches of Normandy (May 2022).